smhanov/zwibserve/README.md

     RedisPassword=

 ## Advanced options

+### Security
-The [Zwibbler Collaboration Server Management API](https://docs.google.com/document/d/1vdUUEooti4F5Ob9rca2DVoOJOxyO2uftaCOUzKdXb4M/edit?usp=sharing) adds additional security, so that a student will be unable to write to a teacher's whiteboard unless given permission to do so.
+The [Zwibbler Collaboration Server Management API](https://docs.google.com/document/d/1vdUUEooti4F5Ob9rca2DVoOJOxyO2uftaCOUzKdXb4M/edit?usp=sharing) adds additional security, so that a skilled student hacker will be unable to alter the Javascript and write to a teacher's whiteboard unless given permission to do so.
 In this case, you must configure a username and password, and configure your own server software make a request to add a token with permissions before each persion connects to a session.
 That way, participants  connect using a token instead of a session identifier, and the permissions are enforced by the collaboration server instead of the client browser.
 Any management requests are authenticated using HTTP Basic Authentication with the given username and password.

     # If set, the management API is enabled to allow deleting and dumping documents.
     SecretUser=